Super Lawyers

 Diplegic comes from the root word diplegia which means symmetrical paralysis on both sides of the body (i.e., paralysis of both legs, etc.).

-What are the Symptoms of Diplegic Cerebral Palsy?
+What Are the Symptoms of Diplegic Cerebral Palsy?

-Children with infantile diplegic cerebral palsy are disabled by chronic tightness in their leg muscles that can significantly limit their ability to walk.
-Often the upper body will be entirely normal but the legs will be abnormally stiff with an extremely limited range of motion.
 Many children with diplegic CP walk with what is often described as a “scissor gate.”
 The muscle stiffness often forces legs to turn inwards at the knees from contractions.
 Some children with diplegic cerebral palsy are able to walk with the assistance of special crutches or mobility aids.
 Those with more severe cases of diplegic CP are not able to walk on their own at all.
-A recent study of children with spastic cerebral palsy found that 58% could walk on their own (with or without mobility aids).

 What Causes Spastic Diplegic Cerebral Palsy?